$(\infty,1)$-Categorical Comprehension Schemes: Preliminaries on indexed and fibered -category theory

-In order to define and study comprehension schemes for cartesian fibrations of $\infty$-categories, in this section we cover, first, the underlying basic definitions and examples of indexed $\infty$-categories and cartesian fibrations, second, the $\infty$-categorical Grothendieck construction in form of Lurie's Straightening and Unstraightening pair, and, lastly, a few definitions and constructions regarding marked simplicial sets.
-The presentation of the material in this section is largely non-technical and mainly serves the purpose of introducing and organizing the notions and examples to be studied in later sections.
+In order to define and study comprehension schemes for cartesian fibrations of $\infty$-categories, in this section we cover, first, the underlying basic definitions and examples of indexed $\infty$-categories and cartesian fibrations, second, the $\infty$-categorical Grothendieck construction in form of Lurie's straightening and unstraightening pair, and, lastly, a few definitions and statements regarding representable natural transformations.
+The presentation of the material up to the representable natural transformations is largely non-technical and mainly serves the purpose of introducing and organizing the notions and examples to be studied in later sections.
 The underlying calculations and proofs are contained in \cite{luriehtt} where all given $\infty$-categorical concepts are developed in detail.